Simnet-SA/phonegap-auth0/README.md

 ## Implement
 "safariview.js" to your app to handle the custom URL scheme callback <br>
 Properly configure all your URLs in auth0.js before using (fork the repository for more ease) <br>
-Add your allowed allbacks URLs in your Auth0 account
+Add your allowed callbacks URLs in your Auth0 account

 ## Usage
 To install : add the following in your config.xml